How To Calculate Gross Pay for Employers + Calculator

 Total | $11,284.60 |

-We had to add Boris’s regular and OT pay and commission to find total gross pay.
 Look at the difference in his pay as a nonexempt salaried employee vs an exempt salaried employee ($11,067 vs $11,285).
 He worked the same number of hours but would receive considerably more as a nonexempt employee.

 What’s Included in Gross Pay

-It’s important to understand which payroll costs are included in gross pay and which are not.
+In calculating gross pay, it’s important to understand which payroll costs are included in gross pay and which are not.

-The employer and employee should agree on gross pay, whether in an employment contract, pay letter, or union agreements.
+The employer and employee should agree on gross pay, whether in an employment contract, pay letter, or union agreement.
 This way, both parties know what to expect as far as payment for work completed in a certain period.

 Gross Pay vs Net Pay

 As we’ve covered, gross pay is the total earnings an employee makes before you take out tax withholdings, FICA taxes, their share of benefits payments, and voluntary contributions such as for a 401(k).
 For salaried workers, think of it as the amount you offered when hiring.
 If your employee’s salary is $45,000 a year, that is the gross pay amount.
-If you pay $30,000 plus commissions, the combination of the two are considered gross pay.
+If you pay $30,000 plus commissions, the combination of the two is considered gross pay.

 Gross Pay vs Taxable Income